helm/charts/stable/openebs/README.md

 OpenEBS
 =======

+## NOTICE: This chart has moved!

+Due to the [deprecation and obsoletion plan](https://github.com/helm/charts#status-of-the-project) of the Helm charts repository this chart has been moved to a new repository.
+The source for the OpenEBS Charts is moved to [OpenEBS Charts GitHub project](https://github.com/openebs/charts).
+The chart is hosted at https://hub.helm.sh/charts?q=openebs.

 [OpenEBS](https://github.com/openebs/openebs) is an open source storage platform that provides persistent and containerized block storage for DevOps and container environments.

 OpenEBS can be deployed on any Kubernetes cluster - either in cloud, on-premise or developer laptop (minikube).
 OpenEBS itself is deployed as just another container on your cluster, and enables storage services that can be designated on a per pod, application, cluster or container level.